back-arrow-image Search Health Packages, Tests & More

 8. To check for thyroid symptoms, such as an enlarged thyroid or thyroid nodule.

-TSH ultrasensitive test measures levels of TSH in blood
+TSH ultrasensitive test measures levels of TSH in blood.

 The test requires a blood sample.
 An elastic band is tightly tied to the upper arm.
 The patient is then asked to make a fist.
 This helps to fill the veins with blood.
 A needle is inserted into the vein after cleaning the skin with an alcohol swab.
 A blood sample is collected using a vacutainer.
 A slight prick may be felt upon inserting the needle.
 Tenderness or bruising, if any, usually resolves in some time.

-High TSH & high FT3/FT4: Thyroxine replacement therapy; pituitary adenoma; drugs like heparin, amiodarone, beta blockers, steroids; neonates; resistance to thyroid hormones
+• High TSH & high FT3/FT4: Thyroxine replacement therapy; pituitary adenoma; drugs like heparin, amiodarone, beta blockers, steroids; neonates; resistance to thyroid hormones

-High TSH & low FT3/ FT4: Autoimmune thyroiditis, thyroidectomy, post-radiation, iodine deficiency, thyroid infiltrating tumour/ amyloid
+• High TSH & low FT3/ FT4: Autoimmune thyroiditis, thyroidectomy, post-radiation, iodine deficiency, thyroid infiltrating tumour/ amyloid

-Low TSH & Low FT3/ FT4: Central hypothyroidism, non-thyroidal illness
+• Low TSH & Low FT3/ FT4: Central hypothyroidism, non-thyroidal illness

-Low TSH & High FT3/ FT4: Grave's disease, toxic multinodular goitre, toxic adenoma, thyroiditis, drugs, hyperemesis gravidarum & hydatiform mole, congenital hyperthyroidism
+• Low TSH & High FT3/ FT4: Grave's disease, toxic multinodular goitre, toxic adenoma, thyroiditis, drugs, hyperemesis gravidarum & hydatiform mole, congenital hyperthyroidism

 The pituitary gland produces thyrotropin, often known as thyroid-stimulating hormone (TSH).
 It influences the thyroid gland to increase thyroxine (T4) and triiodothyronine (T3) production.
-These thyroid hormones regulate several growth and metabolic processes in the body.
+These two thyroid hormones regulate several growth and metabolic processes in the body.

-When evaluating thyroid or pituitary diseases, the TSH level report is useful.
 This test is recommended for people suffering from symptoms of hyperthyroidism or hypothyroidism.

 The following are signs of hyperthyroidism: